hammadxcm/discord-hk/docs/bot-integrations.md

   - No music/soundboard
 ```

-This bot integration guide will help you create a comprehensive
+This bot integration guide will help you create a comprehensive, eng